 Recent history: house price rises cause social protests

-During the global crisis Israel enjoyed double-digit house price rises.
-The highest house price increase was recorded in Tel Aviv, at 41% between Q1 2008 to Q4 2009.
+During the global crisis Israel enjoyed amazing double-digit house price rises.
+Tel Aviv housing rose by 41% between Q1 2008 to Q4 2009!
 Only the Northern district registered a single-digit house price growth of 4.7%.
-The average price in Israel rose 24.2% between Q1 2008 to Q4 2009.
+Israel’s average home price rose by 24.2% between Q1 2008 to Q4 2009.

 CHANGES IN AVERAGE PRICE OF DWELLINGS (%)

-Residential property sales have fallen in all districts, except Haifa.
+Residential property sales have risen in all districts, except in Judea and Samaria Area.

 Residential construction activity mixed

-While completions have risen, dwelling starts have fallen, in tune with falling demand.
+While completions have risen, dwelling starts have fallen.
 Still, current dwelling start totals are way above earlier periods.

-Mortgage interest rates rising, despite record low key rate
+Mortgage interest rates falling again; key rate unchanged

 By loan term: